-- Alcohol, Tobacco, or Other Drugs - Bringing a weapon (gun, knife, club, or any other weapon-like instrument) of any kind, even if a weapon is recreational (Airsoft) or a toy-like weapon.
+- Alcohol, Tobacco, or Other Drugs - Bringing a weapon (gun, knife, club, or any other weapon-like instrument) of any kind, even if a weapon is recreational (Airsoft) or a toy-like weapon. - Belligerent, defiant, surly, indifferent, or disrespectful attitude toward staff or admin.

-- Belligerent, defiant, surly, indifferent, or disrespectful attitude toward staff or admin - Cheating on an Academic Achievement Assessment - Fighting, hitting, scratching, pulling hair, biting, or spitting on another student.
-Harassment both in person or online - Inappropriate physical/sexual contact with another student - Physical Aggression - Verbal or Physical Threats - Habitual disorderly and inappropriate behavior with no improvement even after it has been reported to parents. - Disparaging/vulgar remarks made against the school, its staff and/or policies, by student and/or parent(s) via any Social Media platform, in public spaces within or without the school or in the presence of Heritage Academy staff. - Use of profane language/images - Use of fighting words or actions to provoke a fight - Skipping class - Stealing - Cheating - Recording, video- chatting, posting or sharing (via social media, email, texts, et al.) of any action or occurrence contrary to Heritage Academy's policies and/or procedures. - Threats of death are taken seriously and will be cause for immediate expulsion.
+- Cheating on an Academic Achievement Assessment - Fighting, hitting, scratching, pulling hair, biting, or spitting on another student.
+Harassment both in person or online - Inappropriate physical contact with another student - Any act of bullying, intimidation, or physical act of aggression that may be considered an assault - Any sexual contact with another student - Physical aggression or intimidation - Verbal or Physical Threats - Habitual disorderly and inappropriate behavior with no improvement even after it has been reported to parents. - Disparaging/vulgar remarks made against the school, its staff and/or policies, by student and/or parent(s) via any Social Media platform, in public spaces within or without the school or in the presence of Heritage Academy staff. - Use of profane language/images sharing of inappropriate images and text messages with other students - in or out of school - Use of fighting words or actions to provoke a fight - Skipping class - Stealing - Cheating - Recording, video- chatting, posting or sharing (via social media, email, texts, et al.) of any action or occurrence contrary to Heritage Academy's policies and/or procedures. - Threats of death are taken seriously and will be cause for immediate expulsion.

-A total of 10 demerits in any one grading period is cause for possible loss of scholarship/seat.
+A total of 10 conduct reports in any one grading period is cause for possible loss of scholarship/seat.